 A Golden Sheriff Review (Scherpschutter)

 The first spaghetti western by Osvaldo Civirani, a jack of all trades turned director.
-He had started within the business as a photographer of screen shots, used for lobby cards by the major studios.
-As a photographer he had worked with the best directors and the greatest stars, and eventually he would make a fortune by collecting his best and most revealing pictures in a couple of books with alluring titles such as Un Fototagafo a cinecittà, tra negativi positivi e belle donne (1), but in 1967 he was - like most people in the business - dreaming of making a western.
+He had started within the business as a photographer of screen shots and would eventually make a fortune by collecting his best and most revealing pictures in books with alluring titles such as Un Fototagafo a cinecittà, tra negativi positivi e belle donne (*1), but in 1967 he was - like most people in the business - dreaming of making a western.

 The lyrics of the ballad sung by Don Powell over the opening credits, tell us that gold will change a man, and that's very much the story of this movie: it's about gold ("that little stone that glows on the sand") and the effect it has on people, including Jeff Randall, the newly appointed sheriff of Blackstone.
 Being a sheriff is an ungrateful job and Jeff is therefore dreaming of a stash of gold bars worth $ 500,000 that will be transported through his jurisdiction.
 He saves a convicted thief and blackmailer called Arizona Roy from the gallows (under a false pretext) and works out an intricate plan to rob the stagecoach in which the gold is hidden.
-The plan succeeds, but on their way to Mexico the two men are duped by Jane, the cunning and manipulative young woman of an innkeeper.
-On her turn, Jane soon loses the gold to a gang of Mexican outlaws.
-In order to get the gold back, the three will have to collaborate ...
+The plan succeeds, but the two men are duped by Jane, a cunning and manipulative young woman.
+On her turn, Jane soon loses the gold to a gang of Mexican outlaws and in order to get the gold back, the three will have to collaborate ...